-The Chair asked Members if they had any comments but said that it would not be appropriate to review the past decision relating to the management measures already agreed by the B&PSC, just how the management would be delivered.
-Mike Williams said that it was disappointing that the new Mobile Fishing Permit Byelaw (and associated permit conditions) had been delayed; however, it was important not to delay action and that using the current permit conditions provided a solution.
+The Chair asked Members if they had any comments but said that it would not be appropriate to review the past decision relating to the management measures already agreed by the B&PSC, only how the management would be delivered.
+Mike Williams said that it was disappointing that the new Mobile Fishing Permit Byelaw (and associated permit conditions) had been delayed by the MMO's Quality Assurance process; however, it was important not to delay action and that using the current permit conditions provided a solution.
 Regarding the date for roll out, Mike Williams asked CO Mander if it was useful to set a date, as an expectation for new conditions to apply.
 Mike Williams also stated that it might be appropriate to introduce the changes, when the time is right, at officers' discretion.
 CO Mander said that a date could be included in a motion put forward by a Member.